Swantayzaaung/astro-raiders/README.md

 # Astro Raider
 ## A CS50 Final Project
+Project is still under development, but it should be ready in a few days :)

 # Credits
 Special thanks to these people for helping me achieve this project. :)